Two priests and two lay people were arrested after distributing roses and counseling women in a New Jersey abortion clinic.

-LifeSiteNews reported that police arrested Fr.
+LifeSiteNews reported on July 13 that police arrested Fr.
 Fidelis Moscinski, CFR, Fr.
 Dave Nix, Will Goodman, and an anonymous layperson after they “entered and refused to leave” the Garden State Gynecology abortion facility in New Jersey.

 The group encouraged women to choose life, and gave them roses saying, “You were made to love and to be loved…your goodness is greater than the difficulties of your situation.
 Circumstances in life change.
 A new life, however tiny, brings the promise of unrepeatable joy.”